reefactor/brainfood_reference/startup_playbook.md

 > Adding manpower to a late software project makes it later (More Software Developers Is BAD)
 > -- [Brooks's law](https://en.wikipedia.org/wiki/Brooks%27s_law)

+> Communication Architecture.
+Perhaps the CEO’s most important operational responsibility is designing and implementing the communication architecture for her company.
+The architecture might include the organizational design, meetings, processes, email, yammer, and even one-on-one meetings with managers and employees.
+Absent a well-designed communication architecture, information and ideas will stagnate, and your company will degenerate into a bad place to work.
+> -- Hard thing about hard things by Ben Horowitz

+> Talent density beats talent mass
+> -- Dario Amodei (Anthropic).

 Underestimated power in keeping team small: **team cohesion and low communication overhead**.